Sarahdaily/BidrequestHealthChecker/README.md

 ---

 ## Filtering Logic
-- **Bidder filtering**: If `--Bidder` is used, only requests for that bidder are collected.
+- **Bidder filtering**: If `--bidder` is used, only requests for that bidder are collected.
 Filter mode is enabled automatically.
 - **Onsite/offsite filtering**: If `--onsite` is set, only matching requests are collected.
 - **Parameter filtering**: Only requests matching all specified parameters/values are collected.
 - **Multiple parameters/values**: You can filter on several parameters at once, e.g.: